Canadian International AutoShow 2026: Complete Toronto Guide

 Electric Vehicle Showcase

-Canada's largest indoor EV test track returns for 2026, allowing visitors to test-drive the latest electric and hybrid vehicles without leaving the show floor.
+Canada's largest EV test drive experience returns for 2026!
+Plug'n Drive is hosting both indoor and outdoor EV test tracks, allowing visitors to test-drive the latest electric and hybrid vehicles.
 Over 50 vehicles will be available for test drives throughout the event.

 The show will also announce winners of Canada's most prestigious automotive awards: